 Heart disease is still the leading cause of death in America.
 So you may wonder, how do we counter clogged arteries?
-Surprisingly, you can turn to food to help unclog arteries.
+Not surprising, you can turn to food to help unclog arteries.

 While there are juices, smoothies, and many detox drinks out there to help flush out your system and get things running smoothly, nature has also provided us with foods that have the same powers, naturally.